 Program Accomplishments / Status Objective: Provide special accommodations to person with disabilities.
 Program HE.O.42: Accomplishments: The County implemented this program.
-While no applications have been received for affordable development projects, this program remains applicable to Establish expedited permit procedures for developments with units affordable to lower-income households. ensure that housing serving lower income and special needs housing is prioritized and processed quickly.
-Responsibility: Planning Division Status: Program HE.0.42 has been reviewed and implemented, as appropriate.
+While no applications have $\label{thm:condition} \mbox{Establish expedited permit procedures for developments with units affordable to lower-income households.} $ been received for affordable development projects, this program remains applicable to ensure that housing serving lower income and special needs housing is prioritized and processed quickly.
+Responsibility: Planning Division Status: Program HE.O.42 has been reviewed and implemented, as appropriate.
 This Time Frame: Within two years of adoption of the Housing Element program remains appropriate and the requirement to prioritize and accelerate the review Funding: General Fund of applications and permitting process for extremely low, very low, low income, and special needs housing is continued in Program HE.9 in the Housing Plan.
-Objective: Mitigate governmental constraints to development of lower income housing.
+Objective: Mitigate governmental constraints to development of lower income housing. special fleeus flousing is continued in Frogram file.
+In the flousing Fram.
 Program HE.O.43: Accomplishments: This has not been implemented.
-The County is in the process of arify the Zoning Code to allow residential care facilities in compliance with state law residential and mixed use zoning designations, including review and modification of updating its Development Code to implement this program, as well as other programs to encourage a variety of housing types and remove constraints to housing. definitions and updates to the uses permitted and conditional permitted in each zoning designations.
+The County is in the process of Clarify the Zoning Code to allow residential care facilities in compliance with state law in residential and mixed use zoning designations, including review and modification of updating its Development Code to implement this program, as well as other programs to encourage a variety of housing types and remove constraints to housing. definitions and updates to the uses permitted and conditional permitted in each zoning designations.
 Status: This program is underway and is scheduled for completion in 2022.
 Program HE.5 in the Housing Plan identifies specific modifications to the Development Code that are Responsibility: Planning Division necessary to accommodate residential care facilities.
 Time Frame: Within one year of adoption of the Housing Element Funding: General Fund Objective: Provide clarification to the Zoning Code regarding residential care facilities Program HE.O.44: Accomplishments: This is an ongoing program.
 The County continues to encourage the Continue to conserve/preserve existing housing stock through the 'weatherization program' providing assistance to approximately 1,716 dwellings including 289 dwellings for extremely low income category, 563 dwellings for very low income category, 481 preservation and conservation of the existing housing stock through the 'weatherization program'.
 However, no dwelling units were assisted during the 5 th cycle due to a lack of funding availability. dwellings for low income category, 302 dwellings for moderate income category, and 81 dwellings for above moderate income category.
-Status: Program HE.0.44 is an ongoing effort.
+Status: Program HE.O.44 is an ongoing effort.
 Although funding was not available during the 5 th Cycle, this program continues to be appropriate and should be continued in the Responsibility: Health and Human Services - Community Action Department Housing Plan.
 This program will be revised and combined with similar programs in the Time Frame: On-going Housing Plan aimed at encouraging the conservation and preservation of the existing housing stock by funding and publicizing the Weatherization Program and Housing Funding: LIHEAP, DOE, Energy Partners, local, state and federal grants Rehabilitation Program.
 Objective: Continue to conserve and preserve existing housing stock